ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 + HTTP/2 with HPACK
 + GZIP
 + CDN (Layer 7 proxy)
-+ Hide origin IP and prevent DDOS attack to your server (Suggest using CloudFlare for the wp-admin domain, and change your IP address, [see it in “IP White List” section](https://wordpress.org/plugins/full-site-cache-kc/other_notes/#Advance-Feature)).
++ Hide origin IP and prevent DDOS attack to your server (Suggest using CloudFlare for the wp-admin doamin, and change your IP address, [see it in “IP White List” section](https://wordpress.org/plugins/full-site-cache-kc/other_notes/#Advance-Feature)).

 = Compare it with CloudFlare =

-The CloudFlare also can give you CDN, SSL, and HTTP/2 support, but there’s something KeyCDN can but CloudFlare free plan cannot:
+The CloudFlare also can give you CDN, SSL and HTTP/2 support, but there’s something KeyCDN can but CloudFlare free plan cannot:

 + **Cache HTML page**, that means all the HTML page on CloudFlare is not cacheable and the request will bypass your origin server.
 + Use custom SSL certificate, including **EV certificate**.